simbahebinbo/smallfat.github.io/neon database 调研.md

  3. decodes the WAL records, and stores them to the repository. ***(but it's "WAL REDO''s duty?)***

 #### Backup Service
+nothing to record due to it's crucial part

 #### Repository
 1. The repository stores all the page versions, or WAL records needed to reconstruct them